RATING: PG-13 for some rough language

 "Shut up, Henry, I know what I'm doing," Ben returned.
 He glared at the newcomers.
 "I've done this before."

-“Then you’re an abject fool,” Ezra told him.
-“If you were to travel a mere 100 yards to the west, you’d find an easy crossing.”
+"Then you're an abject fool," Ezra told him.
+"If you were to travel upriver a short distance, you'd find an easy crossing."

 "I can handle it," Ben responded brusquely, gripping the halter of the nearest horse.
 "Done it lots of times."